How to setup Astra Packet Processor for Cloud Mirroring

 }

-• mirror_settings_path: Path to your local mirror-settings.json
+• mirror_settings_path - local path to your mirror-settings.json

-• env_file_path: Path to your local .env
+• env_file_path - local path to your .env file

-3. Add Target Hosts to Ansible Inventory
+Step 3.
+Add Target Hosts to Ansible Inventory

 Add the target hosts in your Ansible inventory file, e.g., hosts